paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-024-congressional-accountability.md

   (B) the term “employee” as used in such Act means a covered employee;

-  (C) the term “employing office” includes the Government Accountability Office, the Library of Congress, and any entity listed in subsection (a) of [section 1331 of this title](./chapter-024-congressional-accountability.md#section-1331) that is responsible for correcting a violation of this section, irrespective of whether the entity has an employment relationship with any covered employee in any employing office in which such a violation occurs; and
+  (C) the term “employing office” includes the Government Accountability Office and any entity listed in subsection (a) of [section 1331 of this title](./chapter-024-congressional-accountability.md#section-1331) that is responsible for correcting a violation of this section, irrespective of whether the entity has an employment relationship with any covered employee in any employing office in which such a violation occurs; and

-  (D) the term “employee” includes employees of the Government Accountability Office and the Library of Congress.
+  (D) the term “employee” includes employees of the Government Accountability Office.

 **(b) Remedy** The remedy for a violation of subsection (a) shall be an order to correct the violation, including such order as would be appropriate if issued under section 13(a) of the Occupational Safety and Health Act of 1970 ([29 U.S.C.
 662(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section662/a&num=0&edition=prelim)).